 There is not just 1, but 2 cassette decks which is very rare.
 This means you can record from 1 cassette to another which is something I used to do back when I was younger before copying CD’s and MP3 were the normal thing to do.

 One thing this system does lack is Bluetooth functionality to play music from your phone.
 However, it does have an auxiliary port, so all is not lost.

-Not all the systems above come with a digital radio but we think its an essential to future-proof the life of the system.
+Not all the above speaker systems above come with a digital radio but we think its an essential to future-proof the life of the system.
 In the future FM will likely be phased out and you want to make sure you are prepared for the future.
 Digital radio also give you access to so many more channels and the reception you get is a lot better.

 How often are you moving the record player around?
 If its a lot, then an option like number 2 would be suitable.
 Chances are though you are not moving it that much but its still something to consider.